- Raw wastewater is run through a bar screen. The deflected large solids may be hauled away or reground and reintroduced to the treatment process.

 - After passing through the bar screen, the influent enters the grit chamber.
 This is a large basin that allows the water to slow down and the grit to settle out.
 Grit includes sand, coffee grounds, and eggshells.
 This material cannot be broken down and must be hauled away.

 - The remaining water reaches a grinding pump, called a comminutor.
-Large pieces in the water are shredded, making it easier for the microorganisms to consume it.
+Large pieces in the water are shredded, making it easier for the microorganisms to consume them.

 - Water enters the aeration chamber where oxygen enriches the water, and microorganisms are added.
 The organic matter begins to break down.